Bisto: Advertising

 Bisto is notable both for the age of its brand and for the advertising campaigns it has used.
 In 1919, the Bisto Kids (created by illustrator Will Owen (1869–1957)) appeared in newspapers and soon became popular.
-The Bisto Kids were a boy and girl in ragged clothes, who would be illustrated catching the aroma of Bisto on the breeze and exhale longingly, "Ah, Bisto!"
+The Bisto Kids were a boy and girl in ragged clothes, who were illustrated catching the aroma of Bisto on the breeze exhaling longingly, "Ah, Bisto!"